jnozzi/cocoadev.com/markdown/HowCanICreateABarLikeTheOneUnderTheNSOutlineViewInMail.md

 This is probably answered already on cocoadev, but I don't know the term for it.
 I want to be able to create a bar (along with buttons) like the one found in mail.app, under the nsoutlineview.
 How can I do this?
 Thanks!

-General/BreakItDown
+BreakItDown

 ----

-You can subclass General/NSView. ;) General/HowToAskQuestions.
+You can subclass NSView. ;) HowToAskQuestions.